 If you are an Android user, make sure that you've given Welltory permission to access your geolocation.
 It's necessary for a proper Bluetooth device connection.

 Note: we recommend BLE heart rate monitors for longer 300-RR-interval measurements.
 In their results, you can get frequency analysis with frequency domain scores.
 To get this analysis, go to Menu → Settings → Measurement duration and choose the 300-beat mode.

 Can I use my HR monitor for measurements in Welltory?

 It's easy to check.
-Try to connect your monitor via Menu → Settings → Heart Rate Monitor and start taking a measurement.
+Try to connect your monitor via Menu → Settings → Measurement Device and start taking a measurement.
 If your HR monitor is not compatible, the measurement will be interrupted with an error.
 If the monitor is compatible, your measurement will be successful.

 Welltory supports most Bluetooth (BLE) heart rate monitors that can measure heart rate variability.
 We don't support HR monitors that only use the ANT+ protocol.
 Read more on compatible and incompatible devices here.

 Unfortunately, some HR monitors don't use the Bluetooth protocol, or their developers don't allow access to their measurement data.
 However, as soon as a popular BLE device supports data sharing, we take every effort to enable its integration with Welltory.

 Information for Whoop users: